Skip to content

 sudo mkdir /var/ayanova/data

-sudo mkdir /var/ayanova/.local-chromium
+sudo mkdir /var/ayanova/Chrome

 7. Download and unzip the AyaNova binaries archive